 Just about every issue can be broken down into 2 categories; repair & maintenance related or administrative.

-All administrative issues like how much rent do I owe and when does my lease expire should be directed towards the management office at 60 Madison Ave (212-673-2300).
+All administrative issues like how much rent do I owe and when does my lease expire should be directed towards the management office at 119 West 23rd St, Suite 206, New York, NY 10011, USA (212-673-2300).
 Bookkeeping questions like the ones above should be further directed towards Jasmine Rivera.
 Kindly refer to our office hours for the best times to reach us.

 Repair & Maintenance inquiries and requests should be directed towards your property’s designated superintendent.
 Please see the building tab to determine that information.
 Hopefully our maintenance staff with the super’s oversight will satisfy your need, however, on the rare occasion that you are not satisfied with their level of service then feel free to call your property manager.
 Additionally, some issues require a little extra attention, again feel free to call your property manager to follow up with your request.